 Why Property Management Software?

-Property management software aren’t just for the bigwigs in the biz.
-They’re strategically designed to help landlords consolidate all their tasks into one place, which can be a huge benefit for small portfolios and landlords just starting out.
+Property management software platforms aren’t just for large scale property management companies.
+They’re strategically designed to help landlords consolidate all their tasks into one place.
+This comprehensive suite of tools can be a huge benefit for small portfolios and landlords just starting a business.

 When you're juggling tenants, even simple tasks like collecting rent can get complex.
-Software can streamline your tasks by adding late fees, sending rent reminders, and connecting your bank accounts.
+Software can streamline your tasks by adding late fees, sending rent reminders, and connecting landlord banking information.
 With 77% of renters expecting online payments, new landlords should consider investing in high-quality software.

 Best Property Management Software for New Landlords